 Please note that the passport must be valid through December 31, 2018.
 If your passport expires before that date, or if you do not have a passport, please be sure to start the renewal/application process well in advance of trials.
 All trials winners are also required to propose a coach at the trials, who should travel with the crew for the length of the World Championships.
 Please many countries will deny a traveler entry if a passport has fewer than 6th months before it expires.

 All athletes winning berths at the selection trials must submit on site, in conjunction with their intent to compete, a payment per athlete to cover the expenses of food, lodging, and local transportation during the world championships.
 Proposed coaches of boats at the world championships must be SafeSport compliant and submit payment in the full amount at the end of trials as well.
-The fee for the various 2018 World Championships will be posted by June 4th.
+The fee for the 2018 World Championships is $2,913 per person.